nclarius/pyPL/IPL/README.md

 4. Execute `IPL/main.py` in a terminal.

 Running this program requires Python (version >= 3.8) to be installed on your machine.
-How to 'install python', 'edit .py file', 'execute .py script' and 'clone github repository' is all easily googleable for your respective operating system.
+How to 'install python', 'edit .py file', 'execute .py script in terminal' and 'clone github repository' is all easily googleable for your respective operating system.

 ### Defining input